Open-Sorcerer/flow-arcade/README.md

 During the development of Flow-Arcade, we encountered several challenges.
 Some of the notable ones include:

-1. **Integrating the Flow blockchain**:
+1. **Learning Cadence**:
-   Incorporating the Flow blockchain into the game platform required extensive research and understanding of blockchain concepts.
-We had to navigate through the complexities of working with blockchain infrastructure, including wallet integration, transaction management, and smart contract interactions.
+   Learning Cadence after building in Ethereum and Solana ecosystems was a new challenging task.
+It was fun to learn a new language and understand the differences between Cadence and other languages.

 2. **Game Design and Development**:
-   Creating engaging and addictive games that seamlessly integrate with the Flow blockchain posed its own set of challenges.
    We had to ensure smooth gameplay, intuitive controls, and appealing visual aesthetics while integrating blockchain functionality such as asset ownership and in-game rewards.

 ## Dependencies